bd-j/prospector/demo/tutorial.rst

 Running a fit
 ----------------------
-There are two kinds of fitting packages that can be used with |Codename|.
-The first is ``emcee`` which implements ensemble MCMC sampling, and the second is ``dynesty``, which implements dynamic nested sampling.
+There are a few kinds of fitting packages that can be used with |Codename|.
+The first is ``emcee`` which implements ensemble MCMC sampling.
+A number of nested samplers are also available (``dynesty``, ``nautilus``, and ``ultranest``).
 It is also possible to perform optimization.
 If ``emcee`` is used, the result of the optimization will be used to initalize the ensemble of walkers.

-The choice of which fitting algorithms to use is based on command line flags (``--optimization``, ``--emcee``, and ``--dynesty``.)
+The choice of which fitting algorithms to use is based on command line flags (``--optimization``, ``--emcee``, and ``--nested_sampler <dynesty|nautilus|ultranest>``.)
 If no flags are set the model and data objects will be generated and stored in the output file, but no fitting will take place.
 To run the fit on object number 0 using ``emcee`` after an initial optimization, we would do the following at the command line

 .. code-block:: shell

 		python demo_params.py --objid=0 --emcee --optimize \
 		--outfile=demo_obj0_emcee

 If we wanted to change something about the MCMC parameters, or fit a different object, we could also do that at the command line

 .. code-block:: shell